22 Sep What is Flawless Execution℠?

 - Response – What will I do tomorrow?

-Standards: Standards provide the basic guidance, or doctrine, within an organization that guides execution.
+Standards: Standards provide the basic guidance, or doctrine, within an organisation that guides execution.
 Standards may describe the proper use of processes or behaviours, but they are not processes in themselves.
-The objective of standards is to provide guidance when dealing with complex challenges.
-Standards only provide the minimum guidance for individuals and teams within the organization in order for them to execute properly.
+Standards provide the minimum guidance for individuals and teams within the organization in order for them to execute properly.
 Standards also serve as a ‘rallying point’ when unexpected events occur.

 People: At its heart, every organization is composed of people.
 People are the agents of execution.
 Selecting, developing, and retaining, these most valuable resources is essential to success.
 When people possess a common problem-solving and operating framework such as Flawless Execution, they accelerate the organization to higher performance.